SachinBahukhandi/laravel-shopify/README.md

 ### Special Note

 I develop this package in my spare time, with a busy family/work life like many of you!
-So, I would like to thank everyone who's helped me out from submitting PRs, to assisting on issues, and plain using the package (I hope its useful).
+So, I would like to thank everyone who's helped me out from submitting PRs to assisting with issues, and plan using the package (I hope it's useful).
 Cheers.